crate/cloud-reference/docs/subscription-plans.rst

 Let's break this down further to clarify what each of these statements mean.

-As seen above, CrateDB Cloud's cloud offer is divided into two plans.
-Each plan has a starting scale (scale unit 1), which can be scaled up to scale unit 2 or
-3. Because the hardware capacity in each plan is different, a scale unit in the **Development** plan is of a different size (in terms of storage, memory, and computation) than a scale unit in the **General Purpose** plan.
+As seen above, CrateDB Cloud's cloud offer is divided into four plans.
+Each plan has a starting scale (scale unit 1), which can be scaled up to scale unit 2 or 3.
+Because the hardware capacity in each plan is different, a scale unit in the **Development** plan, for example, is of a different size (in terms of storage, memory, and computation) than a scale unit in the **General Purpose** plan.
 But scaling within each plan (i.e., scaling between the minimum capacity for that plan and the maximum capacity for that plan) is made easy by the division into scale units, each of which corresponds to one DTU.

 An overview showing the range in terms of capacity of each plan, within which the scaling of that plan operates, can be found on the |Azure offer page| and the `AWS offer page`_ respectively.
-Here one also finds the price per DTU per hour.
+Here you can also find the price per DTU per hour.

 To summarize, the DTU approach to scaling means that although the offered plans differ considerably in capacity both between each other and per scale unit